What is Balavihar?

 This text written by Adi Shankara reveals to the seeker the nature about Atman or Self.
-In order to bring home the true nature and description of the Self, Adi Shankara uses illustrations in sixty-eight verses to bring home the point.
+In order to bring home the true nature and description of the Self, Adi Shankara uses illustrations through sixty-eight verses to bring home the point.

-CHinmaya Yuva Kendra (CHYK) is comprised of university students and young professionals who try to pursue a life of self-study and self-growth with weekly gatherings
+CHinmaya Yuva Kendra (CHYK) is comprised of university students and young professionals who are pursuing a life of self-study and self-growth with weekly gatherings